BhavanSekar/SDLC_9_Winterfell-LibraryManagement/1_Requirements/readme.md

 ## Introduction
 System is mainly to provide automation to the library.
 The categories of users provided are :

-Librarian: Can read view, search modify the information about any member.
+Librarian: Can read view, search and modify the information about any member.

-Student: Can open the account of membership to the new members.
+Student: Can view, search and open the account of membership of their own.

 ### SUB-MENU for Librarian:
 * View BookList